The GLEC Framework serves as the primary industry guideline on how to implement ISO 14083

 Learn about the basics of calculating and reporting of CO2e emissions for your global supply chain.

-This live-training will provide participants with hands-on experience on how to use the GLEC Framework to calculate and report your company’s supply chain emissions.
+This live-training will provide participants with hands-on experience on how to use the GLEC Framework to calculate and report your company’s supply chain emissions in line with ISO 14083.

 Convince your management